emptylight370/sy-format-helper/README.md

 > - Only the listed features are a little more stable, and the features not listed in the documentation do not guarantee data integrity even if they have an entry.
 > - Be sure to back up your data, or save your content in a timely manner.
 Mishandling may lead to data loss, although it can be retracted, please use it with caution.

+## How to use

+Select a block, open the block menu, find the format assistant in the plugin menu, and select the function you want to use.

 ## Processable block

 - paragraph